TigerdieKatze/CarddavBDPMvConnector/readme.md

     -e SMTP_PORT=587 \
     -e SMTP_USERNAME=your_smtp_username \
     -e SMTP_PASSWORD=your_smtp_password \
+    -e MV_USERNAME=your_mv_username \
+    -e MV_PASSWORD=your_mv_password \
     -v /path/on/host:/app \
     carddav-sync
     ```

 Make sure to replace the environment variables with your actual configuration.
 The `-v` option mounts a directory from the host to the container, allowing the state file to persist between runs.

+## Dry Run Mode

+A new dry run mode has been added to allow testing the script without making any changes to the CardDAV server.
+To use this mode:

+1. Set the `DRY_RUN` environment variable to `"True"` when running the container:
+    ```sh
+    docker run -e DRY_RUN=True ... carddav-sync
+    ```
+2. In dry run mode, the script will log all actions it would take without actually modifying any data on the CardDAV server.
+3. This is useful for testing configuration changes or verifying the script's behavior before applying changes to your production environment.

 ## Warnings

 - Ensure that the groups in the MV are correctly assigned to Sippen, Runden, and Meuten.
 - Handle your credentials securely and avoid hardcoding them in the script.
 - Regularly update your dependencies to avoid security vulnerabilities.
+- Use dry run mode to test changes before applying them to your production environment.

 ## TODO